MBarc/Docker-Simple-Website/README.md

 Step 1: Download this repository. <br>
 Step 2: Add your html (the html could include css and js) to the html directory.<br>

+  **Note: If you have an index.html file, this file will appear as the default landing page for your website.**

 Step 3: In your local terminal, navigate to the directory that contains the Dockerfile. <br>
 Step 4: Build the docker image.<br>